We may earn income from links in this post. Please read this Disclosure for details.

 How to Tour the D’Aristi Xtabentun Facility in Merida

-To arrange a tour of the facility, visitors should email email@example.com at least two days in advance.
+To arrange a tour of the Casa D’Aristi distillery and facility, visitors should email email@example.com at least two days in advance.
 There is no charge for the tour, nor a minimum of persons.
 Tour times are between 10:00 am – 2 pm

-The tour includes visiting the facilities where the liqueurs are made, and a tasting of the liqueurs at the end.
+The tour includes visiting the facilities where the liqueurs are made, a tasting of the liqueurs at the end and some great xtabentun recipes.
 You can also purchase bottles of Xtabentun and other products there as well.

-A visit to the D’Aristi Facility in Merida is a memorable opportunity to experience the golden age of the Yucatan’s hacienda era and taste the sunny flavour of its beloved Mayan liqueur.
+A visit to the D’Aristi Facility in Merida is a memorable opportunity to experience the golden age of the Yucatan’s hacienda era and taste the sunny flavour of its beloved Mayan liqueur, a popular Rivera Maya drink.

 Travel Guide to Xtabentun in Merida